Last updated on 30 September 2019

 Proper hygiene measures go a long way in protecting you and the baby from common infections.

 Always wash your hands properly with soap and water before eating and drinking, after using the washroom, and coming from outdoors.

 11. Go gadget-less

-Gadgets such as smartphones, laptops, desktops, microwave ovens, bluetooth headsets, and tablets radiate rays that might be harmful for your baby in excess.
+Gadgets such as smartphones, laptops, desktops, microwave ovens, Bluetooth headsets, and tablets radiate rays that might be harmful to your baby in excess.
 So, always use these gadgets in moderation.